 • frozen shoulder

-• AC arthritis.
+• AC arthritis

 Also, 1% to 65% of long COVID sufferers may experience shoulder pain.
-It can be localized to a specific region or widespread.
+It can be localized to a specific area or widespread.
 Not enough is known about long COVID to predict how this pain progresses over time.

 Psychosocial factors of chronic shoulder pain

-“In many cases, the upper extremity may even have the greatest tie into the psyche due to the relationship between the upper extremity and daily function,” said Dr. Debi Jones, a double-board certified physical therapist at the Hospital for Special Surgery in Westchester, New York.
+“In many cases, the upper extremity may even have the greatest tie into the psyche due to the relationship between the upper extremity and daily function,” said Dr. Debi Jones, a certified physical therapist at the Hospital for Special Surgery in Westchester, New York.

 She emphasized that fear of movement and expecting the worst case of pain episodes can lead to a “cycle of disuse” that will affect your strength, range of motion, and function.